trumb1mj/ember-data-growing-recordarrays/README.md

 # Ember-data-growing-recordarrays

-When using the .query() method I'm seeing the _internalModel._recordArrays.list array grow on each call.
+When using the Ember.store.query() method I'm seeing the _internalModel._recordArrays.list array grow on each call.
 Using the _internalModel._recordArrays.clear() will empty out that array but even when you do that, the heap still grows.

 This project demos this behavior.